 Whilst the Archives will accept all records worthy of permanent retention, other records which have lengthy retention periods may be deposited in the Archives pending destruction.

-No material can be accepted by the Archives unless arrangements have been made with the Records Management Archivist (Ext 12884) or Manager, University Records (Ext 13056) to determine the required retention period(s) and provide advice on the completion of a transfer form.
+No material can be accepted by the Archives unless arrangements have been made with an Archivist (Ext 12884) or Manager, University Records (Ext 13056) to determine the required retention period(s) and provide advice on the completion of a transfer form.

 The Archive Store is located off Car Park 9, adjacent to Flinders Press.
 Access to the Archive Store is available by contacting the Records Management Archivist.